Please note that reservations for events are possible as of 2-3 weeks prior to the date.

 PRIVATE REVOLUTIONS - YOUNG, FEMALE, EGYPTIAN

 MONDAY, OCT 29 2018, 07:30 PM

-The documentary Private Revolutions - Young, Female, Egyptian by Alexandra Schneider gives insight into the lives of four Egyptian women in their struggle for a better society.
+The documentary Private Revolutions - Young, Female, Egyptian by Alexandra Schneider gives insight into the lives of four Egyptian women and their struggle for a better society.
 Regardless of their various social backgrounds, they are sovereign, eloquent and determined.